divonlan/genozip/windows/readme.txt

    -p --password     <password>.
 Provide password to access file(s) that were compressed with --password

-   -m --md5          Shows the MD5 hash of the VCF file. genozip always compares the MD5 of the original VCF file to
+   -m --md5          Shows the MD5 hash of the decompressed VCF file.
+If the file was originally compressed with --md5,
-                     the MD5 of the decompressed VCF.
+                     it also verifies that the MD5 of the original VCF file is identical to the MD5 of the decompressed VCF.
 Note: for compressed files, e.g. myfile.vcf.gz, the MD5 calculated is that of the original, uncompressed file.
-In addition, if the VCF file has Windows-style \r\n line endings, the md5 will be that of the modified file with the \r removed
+Note: if the VCF file has Windows-style \r\n line endings, the md5 will be that of the modified file with the \r removed

    -q --quiet        Don't show the progress indicator or warnings